shawn233/PersonalGHPage/_posts/2018-09-27-Artificial-Intelligence---Search.md

                 q.put (AStarNode(sc, measure, pc))
 ```

-Now we come to another category of search algorithms: Local search algorithms.
+Other than uninformed and informed search algorithms which iterate the searching space, another category of search algorithms performs better in scenarios where the search space is extremely large, or when no exact goal-test function is specified.
+The property of this kind of search algorithms is that, they always find a local optimum, but only hope it is the global optimum.

+This type of algorithms is called local search algorithms.

 ### Hill-Climbing Search

 The name of this algorithm means we should iteratively update the current state towards the optimal state.

-The implementation differs in various cases, so here I only give an algorithm description.
+The implementation varies across particular cases.
+Here I only provide an algorithm description.

 ![](https://upload-images.jianshu.io/upload_images/10549717-b2249c7b72bb498d.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

-The disadvantage of this algorithm is obvious: the search gets stuck in some local extremes.
+The disadvantage of this algorithm is obvious: the search always gets stuck in some local extremes.

 ### Simulated Annealing Search

-This algorithm updates the hill-climbing algorithm, solving the problem of local extremes using some probability method.
+This algorithm updates the hill-climbing algorithm, solving the problem of local extremes using some probabilistic method.

-The key idea is to allow some bad moves in the hill-climbing search in a decreasing probability.
+The key idea is to allow some bad moves in the hill-climbing search, but only allow it in a decreasing probability.

-The algorithm description is given below.
+The algorithm description is as follows.

 ![](https://upload-images.jianshu.io/upload_images/10549717-505e9c8f88866a8a.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 ### Local Beam Search

 This algorithm is essentially running several hill-climbing searches simultaneously.
-It also aims at solving the problem of local extremes, just like the simulated annealing search.
+It also aims at solving the problem of local extremes.

 ![](https://upload-images.jianshu.io/upload_images/10549717-f070009c75264edd.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 ### Genetic Algorithm

-This is big topic, learn this algorithm by googling!
+This is big topic.
+Google it!